Downtown Emergency Service Center

-The Downtown Emergency Service Center (DESC) is a non-profit organization in Seattle, Washington providing services for that city's homeless population.
-The organization was founded in 1979 to aid men and women living in a state of chronic homelessness who, due to their severe and persistent mental and addictive illnesses, were not being served by the existing shelters of the time.
-At its opening, the non-profit sheltered nearly 200 adults from 7 p.m. to 7 a.m. in the ballroom of the Morrison Hotel.
-Today, DESC is a recognized national leader in homelessness services that specializes in shelters and supportive housing projects.
-It operates under a Housing First model with a low-barrier for entry into services.
-DESC clients engage with mental health services, case management and employment services at DESC projects.
+The Downtown Emergency Service Center (DESC) is a non-profit organization in Seattle, Washington, providing services for that city's homeless population.
+The organization was founded in 1979 to aid men and women living in a state of chronic homelessness who, due to their severe and persistent mental and addictive illnesses, were not being served by the existing shelters at the time.
+At its opening, the non-profit sheltered nearly 200 adults from 7 p.m. to 7 a.m. in the ballroom of the Morrison Hotel.DESC clients engage with mental health services, case management and employment services at DESC projects.
 DESC currently operates 5 shelters and 15 supportive housing projects and is largely funded by the City of Seattle and King County.